-Fenofibrate capsules USP, is a lipid regulating agent available as capsules for oral administration.
-Each capsule contains 43 mg or 130 mg of micronized fenofibrate USP.
-The chemical name for fenofibrate USP is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:
+Fenofibrate capsules, USP is a lipid regulating agent available as capsules for oral administration.
+Each capsule contains 43 mg or 130 mg of micronized fenofibrate.
+The chemical name for fenofibrate is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, l-methylethyl ester with the following structural formula:

-The molecular formula is $C{20}H{21}O_4CI$ and the molecular weight is 360.83; fenofibrate is insoluble in water.
-The melting point is 79° to 82°C. Fenofibrate USP is a white or almost white crystalline powder which is sparingly soluble in methanol, ethanol and dimethylformamide.
+The molecular formula is $C{20}H{21}O_4Cl$ and the molecular weight is 360.83 g/mol; fenofibrate is insoluble in water.
+The melting point is 79°C to 82°C. Fenofibrate, USP is a white crystalline powder which is stable under ordinary conditions.